guardian/members-data-api/doc/nginx-setup.md

     > devrun
 ```

-- The application should be available from `https://members-data-api.theguardian.com` after you ignore the warning for the bogu certificate.
+- The application should be available from `https://members-data-api.thegulocal.com` after you ignore the warning for the bogus certificate.